masoom1111/portfolio/Part1Project.md

 This CDC government website shows the current polio cases around the world and after some cleaning of this dataset, I will be able to leverage the Tableau Map features to create a map of it.
 [Current Polio Cases](https://www.cdc.gov/mmwr/volumes/70/wr/mm7034a1.htm#T1_down)

-This csv contains the COVID vaccination rate, to show it's efficacy through a line chart viz.
+This csv contains the COVID vaccination rate, to show its efficacy through a line chart viz.
 [COVID Vaccination Rate](https://github.com/owid/covid-19-data/blob/master/public/data/vaccinations/us_state_vaccinations.csv)

 This dataset will help cover the emotional aspect of *public trust* and use it to gain some insights based on the viz.